nikitavoloboev/data/networking/matrix.md

 Matrix is kind of like a federated IRC system and [Riot](https://about.riot.im) is a web and mobile interface to the Matrix system.

+[Dendrite](https://github.com/matrix-org/dendrite) is Matrix homeserver written in Go.
+It is a rewrite of [synapse](https://github.com/matrix-org/synapse) that was written in Python which could not scale.

 ## Bridges

 - [IRC](https://github.com/matrix-org/matrix-ircd)
 - [WhatsApp](https://github.com/tulir/mautrix-whatsapp)

+## Notes

+- Dendrite: You don't need to run Kafka unless working on distributed stuff.
+It is composed of several microservices (room server, sync api, media api...).
+Kafka is used to transfer messages between those microservices.

 ## Links